Nxrth-x/Geometry/README.md

 # Analytic Geometry

-This is a library done in collaboration with [Élida Castro](https://github.com/elidacastro).
+This is a library done in collaboration with [Élida Castro](https://github.com/elidacastro) and [Victória Sampaio](https://github.com/suzuyay).
 To sum it up, it is a collection of functions for solving Analytic Geometry problems using Python.
 With this library you can do stuff like:

  - Calculate the distance between two vectors
  - Calculate the area of a triangle